 So how does it work?

-Easy peasy!
-All you need to do is to write down a list of 99 things you love!
+Easy peasy.
+All you need to do is to write a list of 99 things you love!

-I know it does, but it’s as hard as you make it really.
-The key to success is to think small, or to just not think at all!
-Let your pen … or fingers … do the walking (writing, typing, you get the picture) and just go with the flow by writing down the first things that come to mind (the pros call that streams of consciousness).
-And if you can’t finish it in one sitting, then write your list over a number of hours, days or even weeks (I wrote this one over 2 days)!
+This may SOUND hard but the key to success is to think small or to not think at all and to just go with the flow.
+If you can’t finish it in one sitting, then write your list over a several hours, days or even weeks (I wrote this one over 2 days)!

 Here we go!

-- D – my new husband.
-We got married in January after 10 years together, and it was an amazing day and experience.
+- D – my husband.
+We got married in January 2015 after 10 years together and are just about to celebrate our 2nd wedding anniversary!

 - My 2 wonderful, loving step-kiddies.

-- Curry cooked by D. Here’s an easy peasy curry recipe you can try courtesy of the man in my life.
+- Curry cooked by D. Here’s a simple recipe you can try at home courtesy of the man in my life.

 - Being able to wear sneakers to work.
 Goodbye aching calves and cramped toes caused by squeezing my feet into uncomfortable but gorgeous heels.
 Hello carefree, comfy, spongy sneakers.
 My knees and hips are forever grateful for the change.

 - Blogging.
-I’ve done it for 6 years now and it really has changed my life.
+I’ve blogged for 7 years now and it has changed my life in so many ways.

 - My special friends, confidants, best buds.
 Through thick and thin we are still together, and I love you.